dnsimple/dnsimple-python/CONTRIBUTING.md

 [Poetry](https://python-poetry.org/) is used by this library, so ensure you have it installed.

-Make sure you have Python (3.7 onwards) installed.
+Make sure you have Python installed.

 Init the project